Recognition of same-sex unions in Hong Kong: Ng Hon Lam Edgar v Secretary for Justice

 In September 2020, the Hong Kong High Court ruled that same-sex couples should receive equal treatment under inheritance law.
 The case challenged the city's inheritance and intestacy laws which forbade a gay person from inheriting the estate of their partner without a will.
 Judge Anderson Chow Ka-ming ruled in Ng Hon Lam Edgar v Secretary for Justice that the policy was "unlawful discrimination".
-In March 2021, Henry Li Yik-ho filed a court case against the government's refusal to recognise him as his partner's surviving spouse.
-Li's husband, Edgar Ng, died in early December 2020, but because their relationship was not recognised under Hong Kong law, Li was unable to attend to administrative arrangements as a next of kin without having authorisation from the spouse's mother.
+In March 2021, Henry Li Yik-ho challenged the government's refusal to recognise him as his partner's surviving spouse.
+Li's husband, Edgar Ng Hon-lam, died in early December 2020, but because their relationship was not recognised under Hong Kong law, Li was unable to attend to administrative arrangements as a next of kin without having authorisation from the spouse's mother.
 Li was prevented from making an application for a waiver of the autopsy of his spouse's body, was unable to attend his spouse's funeral and was requested to return all relevant documents and personal possessions of his deceased spouse to his family.
 "Mourning the loss of a spouse is undoubtedly one of the most difficult times in one's life.
 Many same-sex widows and widowers not only lost their loved ones, but they also lost their homes or the opportunity to make after-death arrangements for their loved ones, simply because the law currently does not protect LGBT+ people such as the Applicant.
 In view of this, the Applicant is filing this judicial review in order to continue his husband's legacy in pursuing LGBT+ equality in Hong Kong", a statement accompanying the case read.
 In October 2021, Li withdrew his lawsuit after government officials had affirmed that it would treat surviving same-sex spouses equally to surviving heterosexual spouses when making after-death arrangements for their deceased partners.

 S v KG

 In May 2021, the Court of First Instance ruled in favor of equal parental rights for lesbian couples in S v KG (also known as AA v BB).
-The court ruled that following the breakdown of the relationship the non-biological mother should be granted joint custody, shared care and guardianship rights of her children along with her ex-partner, despite not being legally recognized as the children's mother.
+The court ruled that following the breakdown of the relationship the non-biological mother should be granted joint custody, shared care and guardianship rights of her children, despite not being legally recognized as the children's mother.